JunaidAshraf05/Data-Analysis-Project-/README.md

 Power BI Dashboard – Education Analysis Performance About the Project
+📌 Project Overview

+This project is a Power BI dashboard built to analyze student performance and attendance data in a clear and visual manner.
+It helps in understanding:

+ 1.Overall academic performance

+ 2.Subject-wise scores (English, Math, Science)

+ 3.Attendance trends

+ 4.Comparisons across different student groups

+ 5.The project was created to practice data analysis, DAX calculations, and dashboard design using Power BI.

 ## Dashboard Preview

 ![Education Analysis Performance Dashboard](Screenshot%202025-12-29%20010550.png)

-This project is a Power BI dashboard created to analyze student performance and attendance data in an easy and visual way.
-The dashboard helps in understanding overall academic performance, subject-wise scores, attendance trends, and comparisons across different groups.

-This project was built to practice data analysis, DAX calculations, and dashboard design using Power BI.

-Dashboard Preview

-Below is a snapshot of the final dashboard:

-Problem Statement
+### ❓ Problem Statement

 Educational data is often available in raw format, which makes it difficult to quickly understand performance and patterns.
-The goal of this project is to:

-Clean and organize the data

-Calculate meaningful averages and percentages

-Present insights in an interactive dashboard

-So that performance can be analyzed easily without manual effort.

-Dataset Overview

-The dataset contains student-level information such as:

-Student ID

-Gender and Ethnicity

-Subject scores (English, Math, Science)

-Attendance percentage

-Test preparation status

-Data Preparation

-All data cleaning and transformation was done using Power Query, including:

-Removing duplicates

-Handling missing values

-Correcting data types

-Creating calculated fields

-Tools Used

-Power BI Desktop

-Power Query Editor

-DAX (Data Analysis Expressions)

-Dashboard Features

-KPI Cards

-Total student count

-Average English, Math, and Science scores

-Average attendance percentage

-Visual Analysis

-Average score percentage by ethnicity

-Score comparison by gender

-Attendance percentage by ethnicity

-Performance comparison based on test preparation

-Student-Level Insights

-Attendance percentage by student ID

-Top 5 students comparison across subjects

-Filters

-Ethnicity filter

-Gender filter

-Attendance percentage filter

-All visuals update dynamically based on selected filters.

-Calculations Used
+This project aims to solve that problem by:

+* Cleaning and organizing the data
+* Calculating meaningful averages and percentages
+* Presenting insights using an interactive dashboard

+This allows performance to be analyzed easily without manual effort.

+---

+### 📂 Dataset Overview

+The dataset contains **student-level information**, including:

+* Student ID
+* Gender and Ethnicity
+* English, Math, and Science scores
+* Attendance percentage
+* Test preparation status

+---

+### 🛠 Data Preparation

+All data cleaning and transformation was done using **Power Query**, including:

+* Removing duplicate records
+* Handling missing values
+* Correcting data types
+* Creating calculated columns where required

+---

+### 📈 Dashboard Features

+* **KPI Cards**

+  * Total student count
+  * Average subject scores
+  * Average attendance percentage

+* **Visual Analysis**

+  * Average score by ethnicity
+  * Score comparison by gender
+  * Attendance percentage by ethnicity
+  * Performance based on test preparation

+* **Student-Level Insights**

+  * Attendance by student ID
+  * Top 5 students comparison across subjects

+* **Interactive Filters**

+  * Gender
+  * Ethnicity
+  * Attendance percentage

+---

+### 🧮 Calculations Used

 DAX measures were created to calculate:

-Average subject scores
+* Average scores

-Attendance percentages
+* Attendance percentages

-Overall performance metrics
+* Filter-based performance metrics

-Filter-based calculations

-These measures allow the dashboard to respond instantly to user interactions.

-How the Dashboard Works
+These calculations update dynamically based on user selection.

+---

+### ⚙️ Tools Used

-Data is loaded into Power BI
+* Power BI Desktop

-Data cleaning is done using Power Query
+* Power Query Editor

-Measures are created using DAX

-Visuals are designed and connected with slicers

-Users can interact with the dashboard to explore insights

-Insights from the Dashboard

-Overall academic performance of students

-Subject-wise score trends

-Attendance comparison across ethnic groups

-Impact of test preparation on performance

-Identification of top-performing students

-File Information
+* DAX (Data Analysis Expressions)

+---

+### Project Files

-Power BI file: Project 2.pbix
+* `Project 2.pbix` – Power BI dashboard file

-Screenshot: Screenshot 2025-12-29 010550.png

-How to Use

-Open the .pbix file in Power BI Desktop

-Use the slicers on the right to filter data

-Hover over charts for detailed values

-Analyze patterns and performance visually
+* `dashboard.png` – Dashboard screenshot
+* `README.md` – Project documentation

+---

-Author
+###  Author

-Junaid Ashraf
+**Junaid Ashraf**

+---

+### 📝 Notes

+This project was created for **learning and demonstration purposes**.
+It can be further enhanced by adding more data, advanced DAX measures, or security features.

+---